iainctduncan/papers/source/goals.rst

 * Support composing music that is impractical on commercial tools
 * Enable iterative development during musical playback

-These goals will act as our reference when discussing the sucess of design and implementation decisions.
+These goals will act as our reference when discussing the success of design and implementation decisions.

 Focus on programming musical events and event-oriented tools
 -----------------------------------------------------------------
-While numerous options for programming computer music exist, most domain specific computer music languages are designed principally around rendering audio, essentially acting as higher level langauges for digital signal processing (DSP).
+While numerous options for programming computer music exist, most domain specific computer music languages are designed principally around rendering audio, essentially acting as higher level languages for digital signal processing (DSP).
 Examples of these include SuperCollider, Chuck, Faust, and to a lesser degree, Csound.
 My goal for the project is instead to focus the design decisions first around the programming of musical *events*, unencumbered by the need to also support DSP programming.